leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 The logit of the estimated probability response is a linear function of the predictor parameters.

 $$\text{Log-likelihood: } \ell(\boldsymbol{\beta}) = \sum_{i=1}^n \Big[ y_i \log p_i + (1 - y_i)\log(1 - p_i) \Big], \quad p_i = \sigma(\mathbf{x}_i^\top \boldsymbol{\beta}) = \frac{1}{1 + e^{-\mathbf{x}_i^\top \boldsymbol{\beta}}}$$

+#### Linear Discriminant Analysis
+*Definition*:
+LDA is a classification method that seeks a linear combination of features that best separates the classes.
+It does so by maximizing between-class variance while minimizing within-class variance, effectively projecting the data onto a direction that best discriminates the groups.

+LDA assumes that the feature vectors follow class-conditional multivariate normal distributions with shared covariance:

+$$X \mid Y = k \sim N(\mu_k, \Sigma)$$

+Under this assumption, LDA produces a linear decision boundary.

+QDA (Quadratic Discriminant Analysis) extends LDA by allowing each class to have its own covariance matrix, resulting in non-linear (quadratic) boundaries.

+Both LDA and QDA perform best when the classes are reasonably separable and the multivariate normality assumption approximately holds.

+#### Support Vector Machine
+*Definition*:
+SVM is a classification/regression model that aims to find the best boundary to separate different classes.

+It does this by choosing a decision hyperplane that maximizes the margin to the closest data points, and when the data are not linearly separable, the kernel trick maps them into a higher-dimensional space where a linear separator becomes possible.

 #### K-Nearest Neighbors